-Ever wanted a battle royale between Gintama and the crew of Bakemonogatari?
-Or see the Karasuno volleyball team play to Disturbed?
-Well Anime Music Videos (AMV’s) are just the place you can make these ideas a reality.
-Put your editing skills to the test and enter our competition for the chance to win prizes, get your AMV shown on the big screen and gain the adoration of anime nerds everywhere… in Tasmania.
+Ever wanted to see a race to the Pokemon battle theme?
+Or see a battle between the folks from Tokyo Ghoul and Digimon?
+Well Anime Music Videos (AMV’s) are where you can make it happen!
+Put your video editing skills to the test and enter our competition for the chance to win prizes, get your AMV shown on the big screen and gain the adoration of anime nerds everywhere… in Tasmania.

 Note: The following rules are subject to change at any point in time.
 However, notification will be given on the forums to any changes made to the rules or submission deadline.